jvemiller/BurnScarISP/README.md

 # BurnScarISP
 Repository for ACENET ISP.
-Using machine learning to map the area of burn scars in Labrador.
+Using machine learning to map the area of burn scars.
+The study area chosen is located in southern Labrador/Quebec.
+The study area was chosen based on a wildfire that occurred in 2023 at 58.9336521°W 52.0869104°N.

-The wildfire season broke a number of records in 2023 across Canada.
-This project looks to map the extent of wild fire damage, or burn scars, in Labrador.
-Three study areas were chosen based on a 2023 fire perimeter map (source: Canadian Wildland Fire Information System).
-Based on the data, there were 8 wildfires in Labrador between June and July.
-The three with the most damage done were chosen for analysis.

-Imagery from the Sentinel-2 satellite was chosen for analysis.
-Sentinel-2 is a multispectral satellite with a spatial resolution ranging from 10 - 60 m, based on the spectral band.
-As healthy vegetation strongly reflects near infrared light, we're interested in near infrared bands like B8a.
-Satellite imagery of the study area from before and after the wildfire was collected.
-The bands in our data analysis will have a spatial resolution of 20 m.
-Data was downloaded from the Copernicus Data Space Ecosystem.

-Different classification methods (supervised vs. unsupervised) and algorithms (random tree, support vector machines, etc.) will be tested and compared to see which gives the most accurate results.

-Location of wildfires:
-Zone A - 58.9336521°W 52.0869104°N
-Zone B - 64.3448608°W 53.1020780°N
-Zone C - 62.0132970°W 56.9871025°N
+This project takes satellite data from the multi-spectral satellite Sentinel-2.
+By using our knowledge of the spectral reflectance of healthy vegetation and burnt areas, we can create a Normalized Burn Ratio (NBR) using near infrared and shortwave infrared bands.
+We can then perform machine learning on this NBR raster to classify which pixels are burnt and which are untouched.

+This code performs 4 different classifications.
+The 4 classifications are unsupervised, Support Vector Machines (C-Support Vector), Random Forest, and Decision Trees.
+The code also creates a natural colour composite and a false colour composite of the study area.

+The bands chosen for this analysis include the blue, green, and red bands, along with a near infrared band and a shortwave infrared band.
+A scene classification band was also used.
+The bands have a spatial resolution of 20m.

+The study area was chosen based on data from the Canadian Wildland Fire Information System website.
+Historic data from this website was also used to help create training data for the supervised classifications.